aymericbeaumet/metalsmith-concat/readme.md

 Type: `boolean`
 Default: `false`

-By default metalsmith-concat return an error if the output file already exists.
-You can force an existing output file to be overwritten by setting this option to `true`.
+By default metalsmith-concat returns an error if the output file already exists.
+When that happens, you can force the existing output file to be overwritten by setting this option to `true`.

 #### options.insertNewLine